Click here for a printable version of this page.

 - Oversight: The Office of Charter Schools lacks adequate staff and a sufficiently rigorous process for evaluating applications and tracking charter success.

-- Racial isolation: A 2017 study by UCLA, demonstrated charter schools are more segregated than traditional public schools and the share of minority charter students has declined over time.
-In addition, the burgeoning numbers of charters drive increasing amounts of segregation in traditional public schools, as middle class, mostly white students leave their district schools.
+- Racial isolation: A 2017 study by UCLA, demonstrated that charter schools are more segregated than traditional public schools and the share of minority charter students has declined over time.
+In addition, the growing number of charter schools drive increasing amounts of segregation in traditional public schools, as middle class, mostly white students leave their district schools.
 NC charters also serve lower proportions of low-income students than traditional public schools.
 A little more than half the students come from low-income families at traditional public schools.
 In charters, however, only one in three students are low-income.
 Original legislation required racial and ethnic diversity in charter schools, but a 2013 law dropped the mandate.
 Charter schools are required only to “make efforts” to “reasonably reflect the racial and ethnic composition” in the area where the school is located but there is no mechanism for doing so and no consequence for failing to achieve a resemblance to the LEA.

 - Public assets can become private assets: A failing charter can be taken over by a new entity, instead of being closed.
-The school’s assets would then be transferred to the new operator, not back to the state.
+The school’s assets could then be transferred to the new operator, not back to the state.

 For these reasons, many education experts advocate that the state only allow a limited number of truly innovative, not-for-profit charter schools designed to work with local school districts and be managed with careful local and state oversight.
-There is growing call for giving traditional schools the same privileges and flexibilities as the charter schools to enhance choice and program offerings to accommodate academic needs of our children.
+There is a growing call for giving traditional schools the same privileges and flexibilities as the charter schools to enhance choice and program offerings to accommodate academic needs of our children.
 This would allow innovative, creative and flexible learning opportunities along with the transparency, accountability and stability that parents, teachers, students and taxpayers desire while keeping one public system of public schooling in NC.

 Best Practices for Charter Schools: